litestar-org/litestar/docs/usage/1-routers-and-controllers.md

 on it.
 Thus, in the above example, `create_user_order` has the path of the controller, while `retrieve_user_order` has the path `/user/{order_id:uuid}"`.

-!!! notes
+!!! note
-    - Controller methods do not have to declare a path kwarg in the decorator - if no path kwarg is defined for them, then the controller path will be set as their path.
+    You do not have to declare a `path` variable, yet if the path variable is missing or is an empty string, it will default to the root path of "/".
-    - `path` can be set as empty (`path = ""`) in order to add route handlers to the application without prefix.

-Aside from the `path` class variable, which **must** be set, you can also set the following optional class variables:
+Aside from the `path` class variable, you can also set the following optional class variables:

 - `dependencies`: A dictionary mapping dependency providers.
 See [dependency-injection](6-dependency-injection.md).
 - `guards`: A list of callables.
 See [guards](9-guards.md).